codedbydumi/Srilankas_Guide/README.md

 ## 📖 Overview

-**Sri Lanka Guide** is an informative website built with the Joomla CMS, designed to showcase the beauty, history, and culture of Sri Lanka.
+**Sri Lanka Guide** is an informative website built with the Joomla CMS in 2022, designed to showcase the beauty, history, and culture of Sri Lanka.
 From breathtaking natural attractions to historical insights, the platform serves as both a travel guide and an educational hub.

 ---